 Atheopaganism is a naturalistic Pagan religious path (for explanations of these terms, see the FAQ).
 Founded in 2009 with the publication of an essay by me, Mark Green*, it has grown to have thousands of practitioners who embrace its Four Sacred Pillars and 13 Principles, and its science-consistent understanding of the psychological and social value of rituals, holiday observances and rites of passage.

-Atheopaganism was initially conceptualized by me, Mark Green*.
-I am a lifelong atheist, and have never–even for a second–had reason to doubt that point of view.
-However, I find that most outspoken atheists err seriously in their understanding of the function and value of religious practice in building community, inculcating values and gratitude, and otherwise enriching a human life.
+I am a lifelong atheist, and have never had reason to doubt that point of view, but I find that most outspoken atheists err seriously in their understanding of the function and value of religious and ritual practice in building community, inculcating values and gratitude, and otherwise enriching a human life.

-Details on this journey, the science behind it and the principles of Atheopaganism are available here, and those interested in learning more can also request to join the Atheopagan Facebook group, where we discuss and develop Atheopagan ideas, rituals, liturgy and culture, as well as announce events.
+Details on my journey to creating Atheopaganism, the science behind it and its principles are available here (somewhat outdated) or in the book Atheopaganism: an Earth-Honoring Path Rooted in Science.
+Those interested in learning more can also request to join the Atheopagan Facebook group, where thousands of us discuss and develop Atheopagan ideas, rituals, liturgy and culture, as well as announce events.

 *Though I am by no means the first to wed naturalistic atheism with Neopagan ideas and practices.
-See, for example, the Humanistic Paganism blog in the links.
+See, for example, the Naturalistic Paganism blog in the links.